James Craigen (footballer)

-James Craigen (born 28 March 1991) is an English professional footballer who plays as a midfielder for Edinburgh in Scottish League One.
+James Craigen (born 28 March 1991) is an English professional footballer who plays as a midfielder for Spartans in Scottish League Two.
 He started his career at Preston North End, where he spent 10 years as a youth player.
 He was also part of the Edinburgh University team; the university which he was a student at.
 He then made the leap from non-league football to Scotland's second tier, joining Scottish First Division club Partick Thistle where, against Greenock Morton, he scored the decisive goal that sealed Thistle's promotion to the Scottish Premiership.
-He has also spent time on loan at Forfar Athletic, and after leaving Partick Thistle, played with Raith Rovers, Falkirk, Dunfermline Athletic and Arbroath.
+He has also spent time on loan at Forfar Athletic, and after leaving Partick Thistle, played with Raith Rovers, Falkirk, Dunfermline Athletic, Arbroath and Edinburgh City.

 Career

 Youth

 Craigen played for the Edinburgh University football side, while concentrating on his academic studies.
 He also turned out for the Scottish University side when they won the BUCS Home Nations Tournament.
 Craigen was selected for the Great Britain University side at the 2011 Student Games in Japan, where the team finished runners-up.